devdudeio/rust_verusd_rpc_server/README.md

 # Rust Verusd RPC Server

 A high-performance, secure RPC proxy server for Verus blockchain nodes written in Rust.
-This server sits between your clients and the Verus daemon, providing enhanced security, rate limiting, caching, and monitoring capabilities.
+This server sits between your clients and the Verus daemon, providing enhanced security, rate limiting, and request validation capabilities.

 ## Features